h-sami-ullah/Deep-Learning-in-Computer-Vision/Face Recognition/html/face.md

-Name: Hafiz Sami Ullah (200436456)
 ==================================

-Assignment 5: Face Detection with a Sliding Window
+Project: Face Detection with a Sliding Window
 --------------------------------------------------

 ### **Introduction**: